TakkoTheBoss/takkotheboss.github.io/src/content/docs/get-started/introduction.md

 # The Hachi Programming Language
 **_Move Fast and Make Things_**

 Hachi aims to be a more dynamic-feeling & high(er-ish)-level language while delivering the performance of a compiled one.
-It's a memory safe and statically-typed compiled language.
+It's a memory safe and statically typed compiled language.
 And it's pretty dope bro.
 Core features are functional and operational, it's just currently undergoing semi-rapid development of it's core library.
 It takes what I call the "Bucket of Legos" approach, where language components are simple to use and easy to implement by means of just sorta sticking things together in whatever programming patterns you want to (Object-oriented, Procedural, Functional, etc for the most part).
 It's not very rigid, rather more of a free-spirited style of language.

 Hachi exists to help me out personally with some work I was doing, and to be comfortable for me personally.
 I envisioned something between Python and Go, that was simple and didn't have too many rules or complexities which have plagued me with some other languages.
 My style and way of doing things may not suit most.
 And yes, hachi is something I **actually** use in my own work.
 It started off as an experiment in abstracting some C & C++ compilation frankenstein stuff I was attempting, and I realized that this could be so much more than a point-of-concept for a one-off use case.
 And since I don't do much development in public, this is my first real go at an open-source project.
 I'm honestly happy if I'm the only one who uses it, however I hope it someday helps someone else out (maybe just even 1 person).